A short proof of an upper bound on the growth constant of polyiamonds: Abstract

 \section{Abstract}

-We provide a short and elementary proof that the growth rate of polyiamonds is at most $1+2z+3z^2$ for the only real root $z$ of the equation $2z^3+z^2-1=0$, which is nearly identical to, but slightly below, the best known upper bound $3.6108$.
+We provide a short and elementary proof that the growth constant of polyiamonds is at most $1+2z+3z^2$ for the unique real root $z$ of the equation $2z^3+z^2-1=0$.
+This coincidentally suffices to recover the best known upper bound $3.6108$.
 Unlike the previous proof of this bound, which relied on computer-assisted technical arguments and the counts of polyiamonds with up to 75 triangles, our method is based on a straightforward recurrence that can be verified by hand with minimal effort.